eric-s-s/dice-tables/README.rst

 is renamed baseevents.py.
 If any IntegerEvents events is instantiated in a way that would cause bugs, it raises an error; the same is true for any dice.

-AdditiveEvents.combine take any IntegerEvents as an argument whereas LongIntTable.add took a list of tuples as an argument.
+AdditiveEvents.combine/remove take any IntegerEvents as an argument whereas LongIntTable.add/remove took a list of tuples as an argument.

 Any subclass of ProtoDie no longer has the .tuple_list() method.
 It has been replaced by the .get_dict() method which returns a dictionary and not a list of tuples.